cobalthq/cobalt-product-public-docs/content/en/Cobalt_Core/Other/_index.md

 ---
-title: "Core Newsletter"
+title: "Other"
-linkTitle: "Core Newsletter"
+linkTitle: "Other"
-weight: 2
+weight: 5
 description: >
   Some one-line description
 ---